manojprabhakar90/Supervisedlearning/README.md

 Final model is a RandomForest Model.

-The code has been deployed in: https://websitephishing.streamlit.app/
+The code has been deployed in streamlit: https://websitephishing.streamlit.app/.